-Another key difference between sales training and coaching is the emphasis on two-way communication and individuality.
+Another key difference between sales training and sales coaching is the emphasis on two-way communication and individuality.
 Training is about explaining the general concept behind something in a standardized way.
 It’s essentially telling someone the way something is done without need for their input.
 Because individual feedback isn’t required for most training, it has a kind of one-size-fits all mentality.
 This also means multiple people can be trained effectively at the same time, making it an efficient means of relaying information to your reps.

-Coaching works almost the exact opposite way, requiring a huge amount of feedback from managers and reps alike.
+Sales Coaching works almost the exact opposite way, requiring a huge amount of feedback from managers and reps alike.
 Sales coaching is about listening to your reps, building a relationship with them, and determining how they can best improve their skills on an individual level.
-Effective coaching occurs one-on-one, with both parties dialoging on a regular basis.
+Effective coaching occurs one-on-one, with both parties dialoguing on a regular basis.
 While this means groups of reps can’t be coached at the same time, the individual attention is integral for increasing rep productivity.

-Where Training and Coaching Begin and End
+Where Sales Training Ends and Sales Coaching Begins

 It’s important for reps to have various degrees of training and coaching during their careers, but knowing when to implement each should be front of mind for sales managers.
 Although training is an important part of initial onboarding, training tactics can also be effective for letting your reps know about new product updates or changes in sales strategy.
 Training tactics can be particularly effective at keeping your sales team on the same page, and making sure reps are focusing in the right direction.